Skip to content

 Tip

-Our house styles are available under permissive licenses.
-You are free to build on these for your own applications.
-For more details, check out our attribution page.
+You are generally free to modify Stadia Maps Styles for your own applications.
+For specific details per-style, check out our attribution page.

 A screenshot of the Maputnik editor's open dialog